aleksada/DeepKriging/README.md

 ## Implementation
 The methods are implemented using "Keras" in Python.
 However, it can be also implemented with R interface to Keras.
 We also include a simple example of DeepKriging in R (DeepKriging_Example.r).

 The codes for reproducibility are all in the repository.
 You can either run the .py file using a Python IDE or .ipynb using Jupyter Notebook.
-The density estimation in the DeepKriging depends on the codes in the dcdr directory, which is developed by Rui Li and Brian Reich (https://github.com/RLstat/deep-conditional-distribution-regression).
+The density estimation in the DeepKriging depends on the codes in the "dcdr" directory, which is developed by Rui Li and Brian Reich (https://github.com/RLstat/deep-conditional-distribution-regression).
 The authors acknowledge their contributions in the paper.

 ### Author
-- Yuxiao Li, Ying Sun, Brian Reich.
+- Yuxiao Li, Ying Sun, Brian J Reich.